CENTREPOINTE CHILDCARE SERVICES

 Because young children depend on regular routines for their sense of security, parents are encouraged to establish regular hours to drop off and pick up their child and to limit their child’s day to no more than nine hours.
 If there is an occasional change in your routine, please advise the teaching staff.

 Please notify the Centre if your child will be late or absent.
 Parents are asked to drop off children no later than 10:00 a.m. except for the occasional special appointment.
+There are several reasons for this; If the child has diet restrictions our cook needs to know by 10am so that he has time to prepare alternate snack/lunch for the child if necessary; we do many programmed activities in the morning and we don’t want any of the children to miss out on the social and learning opportunities offered; and finally, it is important that your child is awake and active in the morning so that their bio-rhythms (hungry and tired) match our schedule for lunch and rest time.
 Centrepointe Childcare Services reserves the right to refuse care for your child if he/she arrives after 10:00am.

-Please enter and leave the building through the main entrance and note your child’s arrival and departure time on the sign in/out form in each program.
+Please enter and leave the building through the main entrance.
+Note your child’s arrival and departure time on the sign in/out form (Senior preschool only, the toddler and junior preschool teachers will do this for you).
 Because the morning drop off time can be hectic, please make sure your child has removed all outdoor clothing before dropping him off with a teacher.
 Please try to spend a few minutes with your child before leaving and always make sure your child knows you are leaving.
 The teaching staff will step in if your child is having a hard time letting you go.

 At the end of the day, please notify a teacher that your child is leaving.
 Children will not be released to anyone not on the pick up list so please keep this information up to date.